-1. Exam #1

-- Consists of questions covering objectives from lectures and PBL cases. - Includes material up to and including Monday September 14.

-2. Exam #2

-- Consists of questions covering objectives from lectures and PBL cases. - Includes material up to Wednesday September 30.
-The exam is not cumulative but builds on prior knowledge.

-3. PBL Small Group Performance

-- Active participation and attendance are expected in all small groups (See Attendance Policy). - Consists of the Core Facilitator Evaluation of the student performance during the course. - Students are expected to meet with their Core Facilitator half-way through the course for a 10-15 minute review of their performance and to use the course evaluation form to guide this formative feedback.
+- 1. Exam #1 - Consists of questions covering objectives from lectures and PBL cases. - Includes material up to and including Monday October 19. - 2.
+Exam #2 - Consists of questions covering objectives from lectures and PBL cases. - Includes material up to and including Wednesday November 4.
+The exam is not cumulative but builds on prior knowledge. - 3.
+PBL Small Group Performance - Active participation and attendance are expected in all small groups (See Attendance Policy). - Consists of the Core Facilitator Evaluation of the student performance during the course. - Students are expected to meet with their Core Facilitator half-way through the course for a 10-15 minute review of their performance and to use the course evaluation form to guide this formative feedback. - Copies of the form used to evaluate students may be found under the "Handouts and links" of the student e-Dossier on One45. - 4.
+Mini Cases - One problem sets of short cases for the students to solve independently and outside of class.
+The problem set is then discussed in the classroom. - Consists of independently done work handed in at the beginning of the session. - Evaluation is based upon turning in the mini-cases and satisfactory completion as defined by the standards set forth by students in their class oath.

-4. Mini-cases

-- Three problem sets of short cases for the students to solve independently and outside of class.
-These problem sets are then discussed in three scheduled small-group sessions. - Consists of independently done work handed in at the beginning of the session. - Evaluation is based upon turning in the mini-cases and satisfactory completion as defined by the standards set forth by students in their class oath.